Skip to content

 Go for the gig

-If these efforts fail, it may be time to spring for gigabit internet (so named because data are transmitted at up to 1 gigabit per second, or 1,000 Mbps — roughly double the fastest cable internet) from your provider or from a rival.
+If these efforts fail, now may be time to spring for gigabit internet.
+Its name comes because data is transmitted at up to 1 gigabit per second or 1,000 Mbps, roughly double the fastest cable internet from your provider or from a rival.

-Data typically pass through fiber-optic lines, rather than traditional copper wires.
-In some places, emerging wireless 5G cellular plans provide a blazing-fast in-home option.
+Data typically passes through fiber optic lines, rather than traditional copper wires.
+In some places, wireless 5G cellular plans provide a blazing-fast in-home option as well.

 Be prepared to pay more, at least after promotions run out.
 And keep in mind that while you're almost certain to see an improvement, the speeds you experience are unlikely to match the hype.
 Even the fastest internet connection may hit bottlenecks as it funnels through your home to the router and beyond.